Laura E. Enriquez

 Dr. Laura E. Enriquez holds a Ph.D. in Sociology from the University of California, Los Angeles.
 She earned her undergraduate degree in Sociology and History from Pomona College.
 During her time there she began working closely with undocumented immigrant students.
 Building on this work, she has researched, presented, and published on a range of issues related to the educational, economic, political, and social experiences of undocumented young adults who immigrated to the United States as children.

 Putting her research into practice, she works directly with colleges and community organizations to help them better serve undocumented immigrants.
-She is faculty chair of UCI’s Committee for Equity and Inclusion of Undocumented Students and currently serves as the faculty advisor for UCI’s Marco A. Firebaugh House, an on-campus housing community for undocumented students and allies.
+She is faculty-in-residence at the UCI Dream Center, faculty chair of UCI’s Committee for Equity and Inclusion of Undocumented Students and serves as the faculty advisor for UCI’s Marco A. Firebaugh House, an on-campus housing community for undocumented students and allies.

 Dr. Enriquez is former Ford Foundation Predoctoral (2008) and Dissertation (2013) Fellow, and UCI Chancellor’s ADVANCE Postdoctoral Fellow (2014).
-Her research and work has been supported by the National Science Foundation, Social Science Research Council, American Sociological Association, the Haynes Foundation, UC Institute for Mexico and the United States, the UC Consortium on Social Science and Law, UCI ADVANCE Program, UCI School of Social Sciences, UCLA Institute for Research on Labor and Employment, and the UCLA Institute for American Cultures.
+Her research has been supported by multiple funders, including the National Science Foundation, Social Science Research Council, American Sociological Association, the Haynes Foundation, UC Institute for Mexico and the United States, the UCLA Institute for Research on Labor and Employment, and the University of California Office of the President.